Use an Italian canned tuna packed in oil for this salad, which gets better as it sits at room temperature.

 - 14 ounces canned or jarred Italian tuna, drained and flaked

-- Finely grated zest and freshly squeezed juice from 2 or 3 lemons (2 teaspoons zest and 3/4 cup juice)
+- Finely grated zest and freshly squeezed juice from 2 to 4 lemons (2 teaspoons zest and 3/4 cup juice)

 - 1/2 cup good-quality olive oil